Automattic/vip-go-node/preflight-checks/README.md

 ### 1. `npm` scripts

-In VIP Go, every time you push a new change, we run the following commands: `npm install`, `npm run build`, and `npm start`.
-This step checks that your `package.json` have these commands in order to build and start your application correctly.
+This step checks that your `package.json` has these commands configured and can build and start your application correctly.

+On VIP Go, every time you push a new change to your application, we `git pull` the latest code and then run the following commands:

+- `npm install --production`;
+- `npm run build`; and
+- `npm start`.

+If any of these commands are missing or fail, the application may not work correctly.

 **Note:** Some packages like `create-react-app` use `npm start` to start a dev server and `npm serve` to start a production server.
 You'll get a warning if we detect a `serve` script in your `package.json`.

 ### 2. `@automattic/vip-go` package usage

-Our helper libraries living in [`@automattic/vip-go`](https://github.com/Automattic/vip-go-node) will help you integrate easily with VIP Go.
-Especially the `server` helper which exposes some critical routes used internally for health checking.
-This step checks `@automattic/vip-go` is used in your production dependencies.
+This step checks that the `@automattic/vip-go` package is used in your production `dependencies`.

+Our helper package ([`@automattic/vip-go`](https://github.com/Automattic/vip-go-node)) simplifies some of the boilerplate (e.g. the `server` helper automatically handles the route used internally for health checks) and makes it easier to integrate with platform features like logging.

 ### 3. Checking `PORT` and `/cache-healthcheck?` route

+This step verifies that your application boots up correctly and responds to the appropriate HTTP requests.

-In VIP Go, the `PORT` in which your application will start isn't fixed and shouldn't be hardcoded.
-Instead, we pass an environment variable called `PORT` to your application to indicate in which port it should start.
-This step install dependencies, build your app, and start it on a random `PORT`.
-It also checks the `/cache-healthcheck?` route we use internally for health checking, and verify it responding with a `200` HTTP status code.
+On VIP Go, the port used by your application is dynamic and shouldn't be hardcoded.
+We pass it in via an environment variable called `PORT`.
+This step install dependencies, build your app, and starts on a random `PORT`.
+It also checks the `/cache-healthcheck?` route we use internally for health checking, and verifies that it responds  with a `200` HTTP status code.

 If you're using the `@automattic/vip-go` this is added automatically for you.